stefaniuk/dotfiles-v1/README.md

 Testing
 -------

-This project can be tested in a Docker container predefined.
+This project can be tested in a Docker container provided along with the source code.
 To use this facility, please make sure that VirtualBox and Vagrant are installed and available on the command-line.

     vagrant up
     vagrant ssh